 Viewing and Exporting Data with SQL Selects

 SQL stands for Structured Query Language.
-It is the basic programming language used by the Firebird database that stores the data in DONATION, and by almost all major database systems today, such as Microsoft or Sybase SQL Server or Oracle.
+It is the basic programming language used by the Firebird database that stores the data in ACCOUNTS, and by almost all major database systems today, such as Microsoft or Sybase SQL Server or Oracle.
 Some very technically experienced users of the program may be familiar with SQL, and may wish to explore the database using it.
-That is what the Database à SQL Select feature allows you to do.
-I may also give you some instructions to use this feature either to help debug problems you are having, or to create simple ad-hoc reports that are not included in the Reports menu and that cannot be created with Reports à Custom Report.
+That is what the Database ⇒ SQL Select feature allows you to do.
+We may also give you some instructions to use this feature either to help diagnose problems you are having, or to create simple ad-hoc reports that are not included in the Reports menu.

-When you select Database à SQL Select (or come to here after clicking OK in the Custom Reports window), the following window comes up on which you can enter a SQL Select statement:
+When you select Database ⇒ SQL Select, the following window comes up on which you can enter a SQL Select statement:

-You can save a SQL statement that you enter here (or that was created by a Custom Report) to a file with the Save to SQL File button, or retrieve an existing SQL statement from a file with the Open SQL File button, to re-use it.
+You can save a SQL statement that you enter here to a file with the Save to SQL File button, or retrieve an existing SQL statement from a file with the Open SQL File button, to re-use it.
 However, more commonly you would instead use the Memorize Report button - more details on that are below.